EphraimSiegfried/aporia/README.md

 Dependency management and the publishing of packages is managed by [uv](https://github.com/astral-sh/uv).
 You can install it with `pip install uv`.
 The interpreter can be run with `uv run aporia`

+## Acknowledgements

+This project builds upon the work done in the seminar Interpretation and Compilation of Programming Languages at the University of Basel.
+Thanks to the contributions of Paul Tröger and Gianluca Klimmer, as well as the guidance from the seminar instructors Ali Ajorian and Erick Lavoie.